McCache/McCache-for-Python/docs/SAVING.md

 </table>

 For example, a small cluster of three `t3a.medium` instances should have plenty of available memory for caching as compared to a dedicated one `cache.m6g.large` instance.
+Furthermore, availability of the cache should be implemented using at least two servers which is not reflected in the above table.